yatin2410/Scrabble/README.md

 # Scrabble

+Here is the demo [Website](https://www.scbl.tk/).

 This Repo is for making Scrabble game.
-Please See these [PPT](https://drive.google.com/open?id=1FNwtgogadEQDWEKhIVq2P8qToCxcWsjp) for understanding algorithm and working model.
+Please See these [PPT](https://drive.google.com/open?id=1_5sNTi9b4LrgvKK2xaYl-PBIJNzqiGW1) for understanding algorithm and working model.

 ![](demo.gif)